Cubulating Surface-by-free Groups: Generalization: separating curves

 \begin{rmk} With Theorem \ref{maintech2} in place, Propositions \ref{qchierin3m} and \ref{ttforfn} now generalize in a straightforward way simply by dropping the hypothesis that the curves are non-separating.
 We illustrate this first by the construction of a stairstep in a 3-manifold with two treads.
 Note first that Lemma \ref{lem-rthick} allows for $\sigma$ to be separating.
 We now let $\sigma_1, \sigma_2$ be a pair of disjoint null-homologous simple closed curves.
 Let $S\setminus \sigma_i = W_{i1} \cup W_{i2}$.
 Define $\psi_i : S \to S$ such that $\psi_i$ is a pseudo-Anosov homeomorphism in the complement of $\sigma_i$ (see Definition \ref{def-renpa} and the conventions therein).
-Then for large enough $p_1, p_2$ the 3-manifold with monodromy $\overline{\psi_1^{p_1}}.\overline{\psi_2^{p_2}}$ is hyperbolic.
+Then for large enough $p_1, p_2$ the 3-manifold with monodromy $\overline{\psi_2^{p_2}}.\overline{\psi_1^{p_1}}$ is hyperbolic.
 Further it admits a stairstep surface $\TT$ with two risers corresponding to $\sigma_1, \sigma_2$ and two treads.
 Theorem \ref{maintech2} now shows that $\TT$ is incompressible and geometrically finite.
-There is now a straightforward generalization to the case with $k$ treads and $k$ risers, allowing us to drop the hypothesis that the curves are non-separating in Proposition \ref{qchierin3m}.